Annie (1982 film): Cast

+Director John Huston has a voice-over cameo on a radio program Miss Hannigan listens to.
+Ray Bolger plays a foley artist at a Bert Healy radio event.

 Production

-After winning a bidding war with Paramount Pictures, Columbia purchased the rights to the broadway musical for $9.5 million.
-Film producer Ray Stark wanted both John Huston and Joe Layton (while working as the director and choreographer, respectively) to also be the executive producer on the film, because it was too large an enterprise for one person.
+Following the stage musical in 1977, the writers of the stage play asked $5 million for the rights and requested Mike Nichols to direct the film, After winning a bidding war with Paramount Pictures, Columbia purchased the rights to the Broadway musical for a record $9.5 million.
+Film producer Ray Stark wanted both John Huston and Joe Layton (while working as the director and choreographer, respectively) to also be the executive producers on the film, because it was too large an enterprise for one person.
 Regarding Huston being given the job of directing the first (and what would be the only) musical in his 40-year directing career, screenwriter Carol Sobieski stated: "Hiring John [Huston] is an outsider risk, and Ray's [Stark] a major gambler.
 He loves this kind of high risk situation."
 The film cost over $35 million, with some suggesting it cost as much as $59 million after marketing and distribution, making it one of the most expensive films at the time, and the most expensive project financed by Columbia Pictures up to that point.